RedisLabs/redis-enterprise-azure/README.md

-# Automated Testing Redis Labs Enterprise Cluster on Azure
+# Automated Testing Redis Enterprise Pack (Redis<sup>e</sup> Pack) on Azure

-Simple automated setup for a redis labs enterprise cluster (Redis<sup>e</sup> Pack) deployment on Azure.
+Simple automated setup for a Redis Enterprise Pack (Redis<sup>e</sup> Pack) deployment on Azure.
 Ideal for build up and teardown of test environments or functional tests.
 Works with Redis<sup>e</sup> Pack v4.4 or later.

 ## Getting Started
 - Choose the correct Redis<sup>e</sup> Pack version to deploy for your environment in settings.sh under ````rp_download```` and ````rp_binaries````